gantry/docs-old/Docs/joomla/tutorials/creating_popup_login.md

 Step 4: Defining the position in the index.php
 ----------------------------------------------
-Now we want to add the new module position which will be called into the RokBox popup.
+Now, we want to add the new module position which will be called into the RokBox popup.
 It is important to create a new module position for this purpose as it will be hidden by CSS until it is triggered, so we want it to be out of the normal flow of the page.

-For this example we are creating a position simply called **login**.
-So we are going to add the following code near the very end of our template's `index.php` file immediately before the closing body tag:
+For this example, we are creating a position simply called **login**.
+So, we are going to add the following code near the very end of our template's `index.php` file immediately before the closing body tag:

 ~~~ .php
 <?php /** Begin Popup **/